last-genius/UCU_Rust_Course/rust_2/homework.md

 	* [std::fs::read_dir](https://doc.rust-lang.org/std/fs/fn.read_dir.html)
 	* [std::fs::DirEntry](https://doc.rust-lang.org/std/fs/struct.DirEntry.html)

-Feel free to modify the functionality of the program!
+You should modify the functionality of the program to your liking, improving the code above and adding new features.
+I am not asking anything specific from you, but you might look at your own `ls` (and its man page: `man ls`) and start implementing its options, or just adding custom stuff for yourself that you think is missing from `ls`.
 For example, you might happen to see some methods and functions that would help you output the directory listing in a nicer way:

 ```